amperity/amperity-docs/shared/credentials_settings.rst

 **MICROSOFT DYNAMICS**

-xxxxx

-**Client ID**

-.. credential-microsoft-dynamics-client-id-start

-xxxxx

-.. credential-microsoft-dynamics-client-id-end

-**Client secret**
+**Client ID and client secret**

-.. credential-microsoft-dynamics-client-secret-start
+.. credential-microsoft-dynamics-client-id-and-secret-start

-xxxxx
+A client ID and client secret that has permission to access your instance of |destination-name|.

-.. credential-microsoft-dynamics-client-secret-end
+.. credential-microsoft-dynamics-client-id-and-secret-end